|Application Deadlines & Information|

 The Personal Statement (1-2 pages maximum) should describe how your personal background shaped your interests and decision to pursue a graduate degree.
 Include any familial, educational, cultural, economic or social experiences that have affected your decisions to pursue a career in scientific research.
 If there are weaknesses in your academic record, this is an opportunity to explain them.
 Describe your leadership skills, interests, and how you might contribute to social or cultural diversity in the biological sciences.
 Note that perseverance and determination are important characteristics required to succeed in graduate school.
 Therefore, the committee not only evaluates your accomplishments but also measures these accomplishments against what you had to overcome to achieve them.
 We recognize that not everyone has had major difficulties to overcome, so don’t feel obliged to exaggerate.
 Instead, you can discuss how you have seen the struggles of others and how this and/or other factors motivate you as a scientist.
 At the end of the day, the committee is looking for future scientific colleagues.
 So, provide us with evidence that you are interactive, engaging and that you will contribute to a diverse and stimulating environment at Berkeley.

 The department has decided to make the submission of GRE score both for the general and subject-specific exam optional.
-However, we will still consider GRE scores if they are submitted, and such scores may be helpful for students with gaps or weaknesses in their prior academic records.
 If you choose not to take the GRE or report your GRE score, this will have no negative impact on your application assessment.

 Applicants whose native language is not English, and who have not received a degree from an English language institution, are required to take the Test of English as a Foreign Language (TOEFL) receiving a minimum score of 570 for the paper test, 233 for the Computer Based Test (CBT) or 90 on the Internet-based test (IBT).
 You are not required to take the TOEFL if at the time of application you meet at least one of the following: